umbrellaplug/umbrellaplug.github.io/.github/ISSUE_TEMPLATE/bug_report.md

----
 name: Bug report
-about: Create a report to help us improve
+description: Create a report to help us improve
-title: ''
+title: "[BUG] Short Description"
-labels: ''
+labels: bug
-assignees: ''

----

-**Describe the bug**
+body:
+- type: textarea
+  attributes:
+    label: Bug
-A clear and concise description of what the bug is.
+    description: A clear and concise description of what you're experiencing.
+Do NOT combine multiple bugs into one issue.
+If you have multiple bugs to report please open separate issues for EACH bug.

-**Expected behavior**
+  validations:
+    required: true
+- type: textarea
+  attributes:
+    label: Expected Result
-A clear and concise description of what you expected to happen.
+    description: A clear and concise description of what you expected to happen.

-**To Reproduce**
+  validations:
+    required: true
+- type: textarea
+  attributes:
+    label: Steps To Reproduce
-Steps to reproduce the behavior:
+    description: Steps to reproduce the bug.
+This is very important.
+    placeholder: |
-1. Go to '...'
+      1. Go to ...
-2. Click on '....'
+      2. Click on ...
-3. Scroll down to '....'
+      3. Scroll to ...
-4. See error
+      4. See error ...

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

-**Additional context**
-Add any other context about the problem here.
-Kodi Version, Plugin Version, Device.
-Anything you think will help.
+  validations:
+    required: false
+- type: textarea
+  attributes:
+    label: Logs, Screenshots, and Additional Info
+    description: |
+      Provide any relevant additional information such as screenshots, log files, or other details here.

+      Tip: You can attach images or log files by clicking this area to highlight it and then dragging files in.
+  validations:
+    required: false
+- type: checkboxes
+  attributes:
+    label: Checklist
+    description: Before submitting your bug report.
+    options:
+    - label: I have made a separate issue for each bug that I am reporting.
+      required: true
+    - label: I have verified this is not a setting.
+      required: true